Maintain U.S. Government Contribution to UNICEF

 Subject: Please maintain the U.S. Government's annual voluntary contribution to UNICEF!

-I am writing to ask you to provide $132.5 million for Fiscal Year 2017 as the U.S. Government's voluntary contribution to UNICEF, included in the International Organizations and Programs Account of the State, Foreign Operations, and Related Programs Appropriations.
-This is the same funding level for UNICEF approved by Congress in the Omnibus Appropriations Act for FY 2016.
+I am writing to ask you to provide $132.5 million for Fiscal Year 2018 as the U.S. Government's voluntary contribution to UNICEF, included in the State, Foreign Operations, and Related Programs Appropriations.
+This is the same funding level for UNICEF approved by Congress in the Omnibus Appropriations Act for FY 2016 and recommended by Congress in FY 2017.

 The U.S. Government’s support for UNICEF is an effective investment in saving and improving the lives of vulnerable children around the world, and is an example of assistance that reflects our American values.